International Diploma in Professional Culinary Arts & Baking and Pastry

 Here are the Modules covered by the program (inclusive of a 600-hour externship)

 The course starts with a lecture stressing the importance of sanitation, characteristics and causes of food borne illness, and preventing unsanitary conditions.
-Aside from this, students are also trained by the Philippine Red Cross to prepare them during emergency situations.
+Aside from this, students are also trained by the FDM Training Center-Forward Learning, the authorized International Training Center of the American Heart Association and accredited by the Professional Regulation Commission in the Philippines.
+This activity provides them with invaluable life skills in order to prepare them during emergency situations.
+Participants will receive a First Aid Certification after the training.

 Module 2: Basic Culinary Skills